sharetribe/flex-docs/src/docs/tutorial-transaction-process/use-protected-data-in-emails/index.md

    ```json
    "protected-data" : { "providerPhoneNumber": "+358 12 3456789" },
    ```
-3. Use Flex CLI's preview with that context:
+3. Use Sharetribe CLI's preview with that context:

 ```shell